SEN Information Report - November 2025

 Contact details of support services for the parents/carers of pupils with special educational needs

-If you would like to speak to someone at the school regarding SEND then you can contact Olivia Silver (SENCo) by email: inclusion@gainsborough.newham.sch.uk or by phone: 02074763533
+If you would like to speak to someone at the school regarding SEND then you can contact Sara Amin (Inclusion Lead) by email: inclusion@gainsborough.newham.sch.uk or by phone: 02074763533

 There are many other services that you could contact for further information regarding your child's SEND, these services are not linked to the school, however they might be able to offer advice and support to you.